 With respect to a continuing lottery, all accounts, tickets, vouchers and things relating to the lottery shall at all times be kept readily accessible by the permit holder for inspection or audit as provided by the Act.

-[Regulation 35 inserted in Gazette 16 May 1997 p.
+[Regulation 35 inserted by Gazette 16 May 1997 p.
 2393.]

 36. Distribution of benefit